pkra/ebookcraft2018/03-output/output.md

 ???
-* best for most equation content
-  * especially traditional / print layout
-  * i.e., almost all you'll get paid for)
+* best for most equation content, especially traditional / print layout (i.e., almost all you'll get paid for)
 * **always** use inline SVGs
   * `currentColor` critical for visual a11y (darkmode)
   * `title`+`desc` for non-visual a11y